 - Since a lot of the OAuth SSO flow happens server side, reviewing your server logs will also be helpful.

-- For example, if the OAuth flow errors out on the initial redirect from Skilljar, it’s possible that the client ID configured for Skilljar is inaccurate.
+- For example, if the OAuth flow errors out on the initial redirect from Skilljar, the client ID configured for Skilljar may be inaccurate.

 - Additionally, if the error that surfaces indicates that “there is no email associated with the account...”, it means that the response we received from the User Data request is empty or contains an error.